GraphQLCollege/fullstack-graphql/chapters/chapter-1.md

 }
 ```

-Your last mutation did not generate any data because it goes against a mocked schema.
-You will design this schema from scratch and implement a working version of it in the next chapter, called Data modeling.
+If you query the list of pins after your last mutation, you will notice that this last mutation did not generate any data.
+This happens because the queries in this chapter go against a mocked schema.

+### 1.15 Conclusion

+GraphQL makes frontend development easier by providing powerful querying capabilities.
+It makes it easy to fetch for multiple, nested resources in a single query.
+Fetching the minimal set of fields needed from a resource is also a built-in feature.

+In the next chapter, called Data Modeling, you will design from scratch the schema you used in this chapter.
+As opposed to this chapter's schema, the next one will be backed by an in-memory database, it will not have mocked values.